SAP-samples/teched2025-AD161/exercises/ex1/README.md

     for connections and flights, we pull in the connection data directly into the `Flights` entity ("denormalization").
 This is done via the `flight` association that is part of entity `sap.capire.flights.Flights`.
+    This denormalization is applied because a consumer simply wants to see the list of flights and doesn't need to be bothered with the fact that in xflights we have the data separated in two entities ("use-case oriented service").

     We have added some annotations to the service that control how the data of the entities is made available: via OData, via plain rest, and via the CAP specific `hcql` protocol